 “In passing through ‘helpful’ animals to woman, God teaches us that the woman is a man’s ‘helper’ in the sense of a loyal and suitable assistant in the life of the garden.”[i]

 Before the creation of Eve, Adam is introduced to the following groups of animals: “livestock, the birds of the air, and all the beasts of the field” (Genesis 2:20, NIV).
 Which group of animals are we supposed to look to understand how women should relate to men?
 Thankfully, the Bible does not tell us that Adam’s relationship to livestock (or any other group of animals) gives us any indication of how men and women are expected to relate to one another.
 This myth is yet another example of human assumption.

 Adam’s mistake in the Garden was letting Eve usurp his leadership role.
 This is why it is important for men to “step up” and fulfill God’s call on their lives to be leaders in the church and in their homes.

 “Do not be called leaders; for One is your Leader, that is, Christ” (Jesus, Matthew 23:10, NASB).
 Jesus’ words about leaders are a stark contrast to the current rhetoric about male hierarchy in the church.
 Adam’s mistake was not about leadership but about disobedience.

-One would have to read a lot into these texts to come to a conclusion that God’s original design was for Adam to be in authority over Eve.
-The bottom line is that male-dominated hierarchy was not intended in creation as God’s original plan for men and women or for husbands and wives.
+One would have to read a lot into these texts to come to the conclusion that God’s original design was for Adam to be in authority over Eve.
+The bottom line is that male hierarchy was not intended in creation as God’s original plan for men and women or for husbands and wives.

 [i] Piper, J. & Grudem, W. Editors (2006).
 Recovering Biblical Manhood and Womanhood (p.
 87).
 Wheaton, Illinois, Good News Publishers.